 Click here to watch the relevant video.

-The Group has a key market position in domestic fuel retail through its subsidiary "HELLENIC FUELS AND LUBRICANTS INDUSTRIAL AND COMMERCIAL S.A.", under EKO and BP brand logos.
-On 31st of August of 2016, the merger between the Sociétés Anonymes "HELLENIC FUELS S.A." and "EKO INDUSTRIAL AND COMMERCIAL PETROLEUM COMPANY S.A." was approved, by way of absorption of the latter by the former.
-Furthermore, "HELLENIC FUELS S.A." name was amended to "HELLENIC FUELS AND LUBRICANTS INDUSTRIAL AND COMMERCIAL S.A."
+The Group has a key market position in domestic fuel retail through its subsidiary "HELLENIC FUELS AND LUBRICANTS SINGLE MEMBER INDUSTRIAL AND COMMERCIAL S.A.", under EKO and BP brand logos.

-The successful implementation of the Group’s strategy for extroversion, innovation and operational optimisation increased the value offered in all fuels marketing activities.
-The Group maintained its leading position in the market, increasing its share in key products, while growing profitability by supplying competitive and quality fuels and lubricants.
+The successful implementation of the Group’s strategy for extroversion, innovation, and operational optimisation increased the value offered in all fuels marketing activities.
+The Group maintained its leading position in the market, increasing its share in key products while growing profitability by supplying competitive and quality fuels and lubricants.
 On this note, the Group has successfully completed the launch of two innovative differentiated products, the new ΕΚΟ Diesel Avio and ΒΡ Ultimate Diesel.

 For more information:

 The Group international business operates through its subsidiaries in Cyprus, Bulgaria, Serbia, Montenegro, and the Republic of North Macedonia, with a total network of c.300 petrol stations.

 In Cyprus and Montenegro, the local subsidiaries hold leading positions in their markets.